SnurfTech/apt-for-gentoo/README.md

 (optional) Uninstall dependencies:

 ```
-pip uninstall colorama
+emerge -Cv dev-python/colorama
 ```

-Run this command in a-Shell:
+Run this command in the terminal of your choice:

 ```
-rm -rfv ~/Documents/.nvm
+rm -rfv ~/apt.py
 ```

-Now find these lines and remove them in ```~/Documents/.bashrc``` and ```~/Documents/.profile```, or which ever one you used to install Node.js:
+Now find this line and remove it in ```~/Documents/.bashrc``` and ```~/Documents/.profile```, or which ever file you used to install APT:

-(If the lines don't exist in a file then you can ignore it and go to the next one.)
+(If the line doesn't exist in a file then you can ignore it and/or go to the next one.)

 ```
-alias nvm="python3 -ub ~/Documents/.nvm/bin/nvm.py"
-alias node="python3 -ub ~/Documents/.nvm/bin/node.py"
+alias apt="python3 -ub ~/apt.py"
 ```